Healthdirect Free Australian health advice you can count on.

 • falling or tripping

-• illness or medications, such as steroids or certain antibiotics, that weaken the tendon (less common)
+• illness or medicines, such as steroids or certain antibiotics, that weaken the tendon (less common)

-Achilles tendon ruptures are common and typically occur in people who play high-energy sport on the weekend.
+Achilles tendon ruptures are common and are most often seen in middle aged people who play high-energy sport in their spare time.

 How are Achilles tendon injuries diagnosed?

 To diagnose a tendon injury, your doctor or physiotherapist will examine you and ask about your symptoms.
-An ultrasound or other scan such as an x-ray or MRI may be done to help identify the problem, but this is usually not needed.
+You may need an ultrasound or other scan such as an x-ray or MRI to help diagnose the problem, but this is often not needed.

 How are Achilles tendon injuries treated?

-If you think you may have hurt your Achilles, it is a good idea to stop any activity and carry out RICER — Rest, Ice, Compression, Elevation and Referral for treatment — for 2 to 3 days.
+If you think you may have hurt your Achilles tendon, it is a good idea to stop any activity and carry out the RICER treatment for 2 to 3 days:

-Depending on the nature of your injury, your doctor or physiotherapist may advise you to:
+Depending on the type of injury, your doctor or physiotherapist may advise you to:

-• keep your weight off your ankle (such as by using crutches)
+• keep your weight off your ankle (for example, by using crutches)

 • do stretching and strengthening exercises